 Comparing numbers is one of these challenging concepts for young children.
 While it’s obvious to adults that 8 is more than 7, it takes a long time (and a lot of hands-on experience) for children to understand that numbers that come later in the counting sequence are greater than the numbers that come before.

-In this excerpt from my preschool math curriculum, Preschool Math at Home, I give a quick overview of the layers of understanding that preschoolers need to develop as they learn to compare numbers.
+In this excerpt from my preschool homeschool math curriculum, Preschool Math at Home, you’ll learn the skills your preschooler needs to develop as she learns to compare numbers.

 Comparing numbers and quantities: Which has more?

 (Excerpt from Preschool Math at Home)

 Learning to compare quantities helps preschoolers begin to make sense of the relationships between numbers: seven is one less than eight, but it is one more than six.
 Your child will build on these relationships in kindergarten addition and subtraction.
 For example, a kindergartner might use her knowledge that eight is one more than seven to solve 7 + 1.